Level-2/Aphplication/README.md

 # Aphplication - A lightweight php Application Server

-## PHP is slow by nature becauase everything is done on every request
+## PHP is slow by nature because everything is done on every request

 Normally  when you run a PHP script the following happens: